smevawala/mote.io-extension/README.md

 Promo codes for iOS are at the bottom.

 **The internet seems to cut out randomly** which may affect your demo.
-Mote.io doesn't require a persistant connection, but messages may be drooped.
+Mote.io doesn't require a persistant connection, but messages may be dropped.

 You can resolve problems by: